furkankykc/TwitterBot/README.md

 ###### sendDM
   sending Direct Messages
 ###### deleteAllTweets
-  delet all of your tweets
+  delete all of your tweets
 ###### confirmAllRequests
   confirm all of your follow request if your account is private
 ###### printTweets